~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let a Professional Guide guide you:

 No fuss, no muss, a guide helps to ensure a true care-free adventure.
 Let the guide deal with all the supplies, gear and equipment, the permits and ferry boat tickets.
 Let the guide submit a planned itinerary (note: NPS uses these as a starting point for search and rescue, passing along messages, and monitoring campground usage), and let the guide be responsible for weather forecasts, warnings, and safety.
-Let the guide reveal hidden bays, a diversity of trails, historical sights and secret spots and knowledge experience has taught them.
+Let the guide reveal hidden bays, a diversity of trails, historical sights and secret spots and knowledge that experience has taught them.
 Let the guide delight your appetite with a bountiful and high quality menu, and filter your water too.
 Ultimately, let the guide bring your group together for an unforgettable trip of a lifetime!
 Meet An Isle Royale Guide: Click Here!

 ~~~~~~~~~~~~~~~~~~